JRC History

 1989: Relocating to Pottsburg Creek

-Due to the water conditions on the St. Johns, in early 1989, Pete Keegan and Mark Beckenbach approached Episcopal High School and — with the help of Kurt Logan, State Representative Jim Tullis, and Garnett Ashby — JRC petitioned Episcopal with the idea of building a boathouse on their property on Pottsburg Creek.
+Due to water conditions on the St. Johns in early 1989, Peter Keegan (President of JRC at the time) and Mark Beckenbach (JRC member and then-coach at Jacksonville University)—with the help of Kirk Logan, State Representative Jim Tullis, and Garnett Ashby—approached Episcopal High School with the idea of building a small boathouse on their property on Pottsburg Creek.
 In mid-1989, JRC moved to the Episcopal High School property.
 Almost immediately after JRC left the JU property, the lean-to was taken over and expanded by the new Stanton Rowing Program, formed by Steve Hitchcock.

 1990: Official Incorporation